Canadian Immigration Updates

 The majority of MASc students are offered research assistantships (RAs) by faculty members.
 RAs are funded by research grants for specific projects which almost always constitute thesis projects.
 Although you will automatically be considered for an RA when submitting your online application, to successfully secure an RA appointment you are encouraged to make contact with a research supervisor.
 The number of RA’s offered will vary depending on lab and research space as well as available funding.

-All full-time students who begin a UBC-Vancouver MASc program in the School of Biomedical Engineering in September 2018 or later will be provided with a funding package of at least $21,000 for each of the first two years of their MASc.
+All full-time students in UBC-Vancouver who begin a MASc program in the School of Biomedical Engineering in September 2024 or later will be provided with a funding package of at least $27,000 for each of the first two years of their MASc.
 The funding package may consist of any combination of internal or external awards, teaching-related work, research assistantships, and graduate academic assistantships.
-Please note that research supervsiors may provide funding packages that are greater than $21,000 per year.
+Please note that research supervsiors may provide funding packages that are greater than $27,000 per year.

 Scholarships & awards (merit-based funding)